NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 ![](images/git_overview_remote.png){ width=600px }

-> **Quick recap** <br>
+!!!
+Success "Quick recap"
-> We have learned the difference between local and remote copies of git
-> repositories and how to sync them:
+    We have learned the difference between local and remote copies of git repositories and how to sync them:

->
-> - `git push` uploads commits to a remote repository
+    - `git push` uploads commits to a remote repository
-> - `git pull` downloads commits from a remote repository and merges them
->   to the local branch
+    - `git pull` downloads commits from a remote repository and merges them to the local branch
-> - `git fetch` downloads commits from a remote repository without merging
->   them to the local branch
+    - `git fetch` downloads commits from a remote repository without merging them to the local branch
-> - `git clone` makes a local copy of a remote repository
+    - `git clone` makes a local copy of a remote repository

 ## Remote branches